-Attached are the City's comments on the proposed Navajo Nation Water Rights settlement.
 The comments reflect our understanding of the settlement, but we have not had adequate time to evaluate all the potential ramifications to the San Juan-Chama project.
-As you know, the City owns 48,200 acre-feet of San Juan-Chama water and is concerned how this settlement affects the current and future operation of the project.

-The City has invested almost \$ 50 million in our share of the San Juan-Chama water and is working diligently to divert and fully consume the water to eliminate continued overdrafting of the aquifer.
-The City's San Juan-Chama water is vital to our future from a water resources perspective and more importantly for economic vitality in the Middle Rio Grande.
+As you know, the City owns 1,000 acre-feet of San Juan-Chama water and is concerned how this settlement affects the current and future operation of the project.
+The City's San Juan-Chama water is vital to our future from a water resources perspective and more importantly for economic vitality in Northern New Mexico.